MBrassey/appleseed/README.md

     }

+    function graphix() {

+    ...
+Chooses random image from appleseed/img/ ...
+    ...
+Displays image with the terminal using imgcat ...

+    }

 Configuring the `minutes=""` variable controls how long appleseed will wait to relaunch, in this way it functions as a simple cron service.